Statue / Doll Fetish

 Overview

 Agalmatophilia is an erotic or romantic attraction to statues, mannequins, dolls, and other inanimate representations of the human form.
-A closely linked idea, usually called Pygmalionism, centres on fantasies of such a figure becoming animate: or, conversely, of a living body turning to stone or freezing into perfect stillness.
-The attraction may be aesthetic, emotional, sexual, or all three at once, and it is generally classed as a form of object-sexuality.
+A closely linked idea, usually called Pygmalionism, centres on fantasies of such a figure becoming animate, or, conversely, of a living body turning to stone or freezing into perfect stillness.
+The attraction may be aesthetic, emotional, sexual, or a mix of all three, and it is generally grouped with object sexuality.
 This article traces the theme's deep mythological and clinical lineage, how it is expressed, the proposed psychology, and its standing in modern diagnostic manuals.

 History & origins